Weak Augmentation Guided Relational Self-Supervised Learning: Experiments

 \textbf{Linear Evaluation}.
 For the linear evaluation of ImageNet-1k, we follow the same setting in SimCLR \cite{swav}.
 The results are shown in Table \ref{table:200epoch}.
 Specifically, we train the linear classification layer for 90 epochs using a SGD optimizer with a Nesterov momentum value of 0.9, weight decay of 0, learning rate with $0.1 * BatchSize / 256$, and a cosine-annealed learning rate scheduler.
 The result is shown in Table \ref{table:200epoch}.
 For a fair comparison, we divide previous methods into 1x backprop and 2x backprop settings since 2x backprop methods generally require more GPU memories and longer training.
 As we can see clearly that ReSSL consistently outperforms previous methods on both setting.
 For 1x setting, ReSSL surpass previous state-of-the-art (InfoMin) 1.9\%.
 For 2x setting, ReSSL has 0.4\% improvements over MoCo v3 with only 2/3 training costs and smaller batch size.
 We also report the performance when working without the predictor and InfoNCE warm-up.
 In this case, the performance drops 2.1\% and 1.8\% for 1x and 2x setting, respectively, which further verified the effectiveness of these two strategies.

 \arraystretch{1.0}

 \textbf{Working with Multi-Crops and Stronger Augmentations}.
 We also performed ReSSL with multi-Crop strategy and stronger augmentations.
 Specifically, we follow the strategy from \cite{adco} which adopts 5 augmented views with the resolution of $224 \times 224, 192 \times 192, 160 \times 160, 128 \times 128, 96 \times 96 $, and set the min / max crop area to (0.14, 0.117, 0.095, 0.073, 0.05) / (1.0, 0.86, 0.715, 0.571, 0.429) for the 5 views respectively, the rest of augmentation strategy is consistent with our 1x and 2x setting.
 The result is shown in Table \ref{table:multi_crop}.
 Notably, with 200 epochs of training, ReSSL achieves 76.0\% Top-1 accuracy on ImageNet, which is significantly better than previous methods with even 800 or 1000 epochs of training.
-We have tried to train our ReSSL with more epochs, but we found that the performance appears to saturate from 200 epochs, demonstrating that ReSSL is easier to converge than other methods.
+We tested our ReSSL model with extended training, specifically for 400 epochs, and found that it achieved the same performance as when trained for 200 epochs.
+This indicates that ReSSL converges more easily compared to other methods.
 Meanwhile, we also explored the effective of stronger augmentation to ReSSL.
 Concretely, we follow the same augmentation setting in \cite{stronger} and optimize ReSSL for 200 epoch.
 In this case, ReSSL achieves 76.3\% Top-1 accuracy which is almost on pair with the supervised baseline (76.5\%).

 \arraystretch{1.0}